-The app comes with some templates, but even better; it lets create your own canvas from scratch!
-As a general rule, the more pixels you pack into your canvas, the bigger your file size and the higher the resolution for your notes.
+The app comes with some templates, but even better, it lets you create your own canvas from scratch!
+As a general rule, the more pixels you pack into your canvas, the bigger your file size and the higher the resolution of your notes.

 There are a couple of technical customisations you will need to learn to create page templates in this app.
 I use the screen size template for most of my drawings.
-It’s worked well so far!
+It has worked well so far!